gcallah/Rationalism/CommonCause/common.md

-I'm sorry, but this is absurd: simply because one's tolerance extends as far as point X, there is no "logic" that compels one to extend extend it even further to point Y. Simply because I can get along with someone who foolishly thinks the Rolling Stones were better than the Beatles does not mean I must also make friends with someone who favors racial apartheid.
+I'm sorry, but this is absurd: simply because one's tolerance extends as far as point X, there is no "logic" that compels one to extend extend it even further to point Y. Just because I can get along with someone who foolishly thinks the Rolling Stones were better than the Beatles does not mean I must also make friends with someone who favors racial apartheid.
 Presumably Vallier himself has limits to his tolerance: would he enter into a